|

 whose alibi for the time in question is being passed out at home, alone"

-- after a pause, Ed quietly admitted: "I killed him"
+- after a pause, Ed quietly admitted: "I killed

-- but Riedenschneider thought Ed's sudden claim was implausible,
+him" - but Riedenschneider thought Ed's sudden claim was implausible,

-and that Ed was just trying to mercifully save Doris: "Will anyone
+and that Ed was just trying to mercifully save Doris: "Will

-"I litigate.
+to proceed as usual: "I litigate.
 I don't capitulate...We're goin' with the blackmail"

 - Ed thought to himself that there was only one person

-who could confirm Doris' innocence and story -- "the dry-cleaning pansy,"
+who could confirm Doris' innocence and story -- "the dry-cleaning

 money gone, Big Dave gone, Doris going.
 How could I have been so

-stupid?"; however, life went on for Ed: "Sooner or later, everyone
+stupid?"; however, life went on for Ed: "Sooner or later,

-day by day, Day by day"
+water day by day, Day by day"

 - the Crane's lawyer Riedenschneider hired PI Burns